davidjosearaujo/dissertation/docs/Knowledge Path.md

 ## 5GC vs. N5GC device.
 What is the difference?

-## How does each device connect to a 5G network?
+## How does each device authenticate to a 5G network?